 Modern art is not for everyone.
 There is an aesthetic and a bursting of new ideas that is to be appreciated in modern artworks, just as there were when audiences first gazed upon the finest paintings of yesteryear.

-It would not be presumptuous to say that Centre Pompidou is one of the most important museums of modern art in the world.
+Pronounced “Pom-pi-dou”, it would not be presumptuous to say that this is one of the most important museums of modern art in the world.
 Even if you are tempted to look at one of its exhibited paintings and insist that you can do that just as well.

 If anything, modern art can make one question our own presumptions and ponder the creative process.
 So it is not for nothing that Centre Pompidou has become one of the most popular museums in Paris, with millions of tourists flocking to it every year.